front-end-foundations/FlexNav/README.md

 Paste `window.location` in the browser console.
 We can use Location to get the hash.

 In the console try: `window.location.hash`.
 Note that it returns the hash followed by whatever follows, e.g. '#cuisines'.

+### String Manipluation

+Our page is still navigable but let's expand our use of hashes.

 We can get the string without the hash from the URL using [substring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring):